Skip to content

 How long does the EB1 take?

 All the material in our guide is available to you within seconds of purchase.
 The documents will be there for you for as long as you need them 24/7/365 from anywhere you have internet access.
 To go through all the material in our guide will take approximately 2 weeks.
 The time for gathering evidence to filing your application is up to you, generally we observe it takes about 60 days.
-Allow least 6 to 9 months to hear if your Artist Green Card application is successful – or 15 days if you file using Premium Processing (check out processing times here).
+Allow least 6 to 9 months to hear if your Artist Green Card application is successful – or 15 business days if you file using Premium Processing (check out processing times here).
 From approval it can take another 2 months for the actual green card to be processed.
 These times are approximations.

 I heard it takes 2 years for the green card, is that true?